airbrake/airbrake-ios/README.markdown

       #pragma mark HTNotifierDelegate
       /*
-        These are only a few of the delegate methods you can implement The rest are documented in HTNotifier.h
+        These are only a few of the delegate methods you can implement The rest are documented in HTNotifierDelegate.h
         All of the delegate methods are optional
       */
-      - (UIViewController *)rootViewControllerForNotice {
-        return self.rootViewController;
-      }
       - (void)notifierWillDisplayAlert {
         [gameController pause];
       }